XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Related Work

 \subsection{Action Understanding with IMUs}

 Inertial Measurement Units~(IMUs), such as accelerometers and gyroscopes, can measure motion acceleration and angular velocity.
 They are widely embedded in personal consumer electronics, including smartphones, smartwatches, smart glasses, and earbuds.
-Researchers have leveraged IMUs in these devices to develop numerous applications in areas such as healthcare \cite{alam2020ai,jung2022imu,devrio2023smartposer,shang2024otago,wang2024washhandsbetteraccurate,de2020machine,wang2022social,meng2022mask}, sports \cite{tian2021wearable,wolff2018activity}, human-computer interaction~\cite{laput2019sensing,devrio2023smartposer,sun2024multimodal,devrio2023smartposer,wahl2015using,scholl2015wearables-Wetlab,verma2021expressear,zhao2024ui}, and industrial applications \cite{azadi2019feasibility,sopidis2022micro}.
+Researchers have leveraged IMUs in these devices to develop numerous applications in areas such as healthcare ~\cite{alam2020ai,jung2022imu,devrio2023smartposer,shang2024otago,wang2024washhandsbetteraccurate,de2020machine,wang2022social,meng2022mask}, sports~\cite{tian2021wearable,wolff2018activity}, human-computer interaction~\cite{laput2019sensing,devrio2023smartposer,sun2024multimodal,devrio2023smartposer,wahl2015using,scholl2015wearables-Wetlab,verma2021expressear,zhao2024ui}, and industrial applications ~\cite{azadi2019feasibility,sopidis2022micro}.
 Jung et al.~\cite{jung2022imu} utilize smartwatches and continuous wavelet transform (CWT) technology to identify tremor episodes and amplitude of Parkinson's disease patients during drawing tasks.
 Azadi et al.~\cite{azadi2019feasibility} investigate the feasibility of recognizing screwing actions in manufacturing using smartwatches and unsupervised learning techniques.
 De et al.~\cite{de2020machine} place a mobile phone on a patient's left hip to estimate hip and knee joint loading, providing valuable insights for doctors in diagnosing the patient's condition.
 Anguita et al.~\cite{anguita2013public-sbhar} leverage a smartphone worn at the waist to identify six daily activities: standing, sitting, lying down, walking, walking downstairs, and walking upstairs.
 WISEGlass~\cite{wahl2015using} captures the wearer's head movements—up, right, left, and down—using IMUs embedded in the legs of smart glasses, enabling the control of the Pac-Man game accordingly.
 Wetlab~\cite{scholl2015wearables-Wetlab} integrates Google Glass with a wrist-worn IMU sensor, allowing for the capture and review of DNA extraction experiments conducted in wet laboratory environments.
-ExpressEar~\cite{verma2021expressear} uses earbuds to detect fine facial muscle movements, exploring the correlation between movements and facial expressions.
-This enables hands-free control through intentional facial expressions or monitoring involuntary ones to infer the user's emotional state.
 ExpressEar~\cite{verma2021expressear} utilizes a Nokia eSense earbuds to sense fine facial muscle movements, and mine the correlation between the movements and facial expressions for hands-free control using facial expressions or to monitor involuntary facial expressions to infer the user's emotional state.
 Ui-Ear~\cite{zhao2024ui} utilizes earbuds to detect on-face gestures, including tapping, slide up, slide down, slide left, slide right, clockwise circle, and counterclockwise circle, enhancing the user-earbuds interaction experience.

 Current advancements primarily focus on Human Activity Recognition (HAR), but a recent work~\cite{bock2024temporal} shifts its focus to Temporal Action Localization (TAL) using IMU data.
 It adapts video-based TAL methods, e.g., ActionFormer~\cite{zhang2022actionformer}, TemporalMaxer~\cite{tang2023temporalmaxer}, and TriDet~\cite{shi2023tridet} on multiple public datasets, including WetLab for DNA extraction experiment~\cite{scholl2015wearables-Wetlab} and Hang-Time HAR for basketball-playing actions~\cite{hoelzemann2023hang}.
 We take a step further by collecting a continuous dataset of indoor daily activities, specifically designed to evaluate both Temporal Action Localization (TAL) and action summarization tasks.